CVM Collections: Access and Distribution - Film, Video, Digital Media

 Other Programs and Lectures

-• Illustrated Talk by Ms. Keefer of CVM: Raumlichtkunst to Vortex: Early Expanded Cinema Experiments of Oskar Fischinger and Jordan Belson (presented at Tate Modern, April 2009).
-Powerpoint and 35mm.
+• Illustrated Talk by Ms. Keefer of CVM: Raumlichtkunst to Vortex: Early Expanded Cinema Experiments of Oskar Fischinger and Jordan Belson (presented at Tate Modern, Expanded Cinema Conference April 2009).

-• Screening and Lectures: Music for the Eyes, selections of old and new Visual Music films ("greatest hits"), presented in 2008-09 at UC Riverside, USC, Cal Arts and UCLA Media/Arts.
+• Screening and Lectures: Music for the Eyes, selections of old and new Visual Music films ("greatest hits"), presented at UC Riverside, USC, Cal Arts and UCLA Media/Arts.

 Booking inquiries: Email Center for Visual Music cvmaccess(at)gmail(dot)com